 #1 Updated by Dan Higgins almost 12 years ago

 As I remember, the -Xss5m switch was included because setting the stack memory this way was needed to insure that several of our JNI based actors worked properly (the GARP ENM actors that run C code through JNI).
 So deleting that switch is probably NOT an option.

 Also, Kepler now loads actor info only when needed, so it should be roughly equivalent to Ptolemy's lazy evaluations in terms of memory useage.

 Another possible culprit for Kepler's memory use is the fact that documentation is included in the moml.
 This documentation increase the memory used by every actor.

-#2 Updated by Christopher Brooks over 11 years ago
+#2 Updated by Christopher Brooks almost 12 years ago

 I did an experiment under Windows with Java 1.5.0_14 where I changed